KeenMate/training/C#/Console/FileManager/readme.md

 This program contains working menu.
     Menu helps you to work with files.

-## Technical details

 Make program that will generate a menu.
 Menu contains
-1. show the files in directory
+1. Show the files in directory
-    *   Show files with path
+    *   Show summary list (file name, extension, size and create date)
-    *   Show file names only
+    *   Show full paths only (file full paths)
-2. delete files in directory
+2. Delete all files in directory
+    *   Confirm before delete (display how many files will be removed)
+    *   Display confirmation of each file deleted
-3. create new directory
+3. Create new directory

-Reaelize this menu to work
+    *   Ask user to create directory
+        *   Check if the path is valid
+        *   Give user max 3 attempts
+    *   Maximum length of dir name is 20 characters

+## Technical details

+*   Program will use classes  System.IO.DirectoryInfo, System.IO.Directory, System.IO.FileInfo
+*   Try to divide your code to as many functions as possible so each function does only 1 thing and they combine more complex structures